kcaran/sass-inline-svg-utf8/README.md

     }, function(error, result) {
         /* Your code here */
     });

 In your Sass:

     .myClass {
       background-image: inline-svg('./images/logo.svg');
     }

 For optimal results and minimal filesize, run your SVGs through [SVGO](https://github.com/svg/svgo) first (Actually, I'm on the fence whether to include SVGO optimization by default when inlining, but I’m not sure because of various settings/complexity).
 If you have a strong opinion on that, let’s dicuss [here](TODO: link to issue)

 ## Advanced Usage w/ String replacement

-SVG:
+In your SVG source, you can use variable strings to replace when inlining:

     <path fill="fillcolor" […] />

-In your Sass:
+In your Sass, you can pass a map of variables to replace as a second parameter:

     .myClass {
       background-image: inline-svg('./images/arrow.svg', { fillcolor: '#000000'});
     }

+If you want to use `$`-prepended variable names to match your Sass variables, quote them in the Sass map like `{ '$fillcolor': '#000000' }`.

 This will result in (not html encoded here for readability):

     <path fill="#000000" […] />

-So to create three instances of the same SVG source file in your CSS:
+So to create three instances of the same SVG source with different fill colors in your CSS:

     .red-arrow {
       background-image: inline-svg('./images/arrow.svg', { fillcolor: 'red'});
     }

     .blue-arrow {
       background-image: inline-svg('./images/arrow.svg', { fillcolor: 'blue'});
     }

     .black-arrow {
       background-image: inline-svg('./images/arrow.svg', { fillcolor: 'black'});
     }